Mathématique: Chapter 61

 He was nearly alone in the alley.

-Directly across the way, leaning against the brick wall of the opposite building, stood a familiar silhouette.
-Tangling brown curls; kind eyes.
-He wished, with a bone-deep longing, that he knew the man’s name.
+Across the way, leaning against the brick wall of the opposite building, stood a familiar silhouette.
+Tangled brown curls.
+Kind eyes.

-Yes well.
-He supposed he cut something of an unusual figure, descending a New York fire-escape at twilight, wearing his best outfit, lit by the last of the sun, carrying an Air-Force issued sidearm.
+Yes well, he supposed he cut something of an unusual figure, descending a New York fire-escape at twilight, wearing his best outfit, lit by the last of the sun, carrying an Air-Force issued sidearm.

 The man with the tangled hair looked at him searchingly, his expression cracked-open.
 Raw.
 Full of hope and disbelief and subtler things that Rush hadn’t a prayer of parsing.
 He didn’t answer Rush’s question.